 Determination to be Made Yes/No Description

 Is the Project in or within 120 m of a No The nearest such features are

 provincial park or conservation reserve? located more than 120 m away

 from the Project location (both solar

-panel and distribution line).
+panel and transmission line).

 Is the Project in a natural feature?
 Yes There are wetland communities

-identified along the distribution line
+identified along the transmission

-Project location.
+line Project location.
 Though no

 confirmed wildlife habitats exist on

 the Project location (both solar

-panel and distribution line) within
+panel and transmission line) within

 the records, there exists potential

 for habitat of species of

-conservation concern on the Project

-location (both solar panel and
+conservation concern on the Project location (both solar panel and

-distribution line).
+transmission line).

 Is the Project within 50 m of an ANSI (earth No The nearest earth science ANSI is

-science)? located several kilometres from the
+science)?
+NO located several kilometres from the

-Project location (both solar panel
+science): Project location (both solar panel

-and distribution line).
+and transmission line).

 Is the Project within 120 m of a natural Yes There are wetlands located within

-feature that is not an ANSI (earth science)?
-120 m of the distribution line
+feature that is not an ANSI (earth science)? .
+65 120 m of the transmission line

-Project location.
+(Project location.
 Though no

 confirmed wildlife habitats exist

 within 120 m of the Project

 location (both solar panel and

-distribution line) within the records,
+transmission line) within the

-there exists potential for habitat of
+records, there exists potential for

-species of conservation concern on
+habitat of species of conservation

-the Project location (both solar
+concern on the Project location

-panel and distribution line).
+(both solar panel and transmission

+line).